New to BigCommerce?

 Dropdown display - if, the previous setting, you've chosen to display your categories In a dropdown, you have a further three options of how to display the category's dropdown:

-- Standard dropdown: simple, vertical dropdown list (most suitable for small catalogues)
+- Standard dropdown: simple, vertical dropdown list (most suitable for small catalogs)

-- Expanded dropdown: displays menu items horizontally instead of in a basic navigation style (suitable for medium size catalogues)
+- Expanded dropdown: displays menu items horizontally instead of in a basic navigation style (suitable for medium size catalogs)

-- Meganav dropdown: larger panel formatting, making it easier for customers to navigate large catalogues (most suitable for 20+ categories)
+- Meganav dropdown: larger panel formatting, making it easier for customers to navigate large catalogs (most suitable for 20+ categories)

-Show "All" links in parent links with dropdown menus - If you've used sub-categories to refine your product catalogue, enabling this setting will insert an "All" link below top level navigation link so that customers, if wanted, can easily navigation to top level category pages.
+Show "All" links in parent links with dropdown menus - If you've used sub-categories to refine your product catalog, enabling this setting will insert an "All" link below top-level navigation link so that customers can easily navigation to top-level category pages.

 Show category images in dropdowns - if you've uploaded an image for your category, enabling this setting will display that image in the navigation. (to add images to your categories, in your BigCommerce dashboard go to Products>Product Categories>Choose the category>Category details>Category image)